General Motors New Zealand: Opel

 Holden in Australia launched the XC series Opel Combo van in September 2002, badged as "Holden."
-The Combo was sold in New Zealand until 2013.
 Although European production ended in the end of 2011, Holden in Australia and New Zealand stockpiled sufficient Combo inventory to last until 2013, with the final 2011 build vehicles complianced in the beginning of 2012.
-The Combo was quietly discontinued with no replacement.
+The last Combo sold in New Zealand was in 2013 with no replacement.

 The Australasian market received the European Opel Antara as part of the Holden Captiva range of vehicles from 2006 until October 2015.
 When introduced in November 2006 after being announced the previous September, the Antara-based Holden was known as the "Captiva MaXX", selling alongside the cheaper GM Korea-sourced Chevrolet Captiva based Holden models.

 Vauxhall's sporty all-wheel-drive Insignia VXR, itself a rebadged Opel Insignia OPC (Opel Performance Center) was marketed in Australia and New Zealand in 2015 as the Holden Insignia VXR.
 The Opel model, introduced in Europe in 2009, had always been powered by an Australian-built 2.8-litre V6 engine which was again used in the British Vauxhalls and Australian Holdens.
 Holden New Zealand's managing director at the time, Kristian Aquilina, said "This German designed and engineered AWD vehicle is loaded with technology you would expect only from premium European brands.
 It signals an exciting future direction for Holden product."
 The vehicle introduced three new technologies to Holden showrooms: adaptive cruise control, lane change alert, and auto emergency braking.

 After Holden vehicle manufacturing ended in Australia at the end of 2017, Holden Australia chose the second generation Opel Insignia to become the new ZB Commodore, a decision that would be extremely controversial in its homeland, but not so in New Zealand.
 The backlash from the Australian public resulted in dismal sales of the ZB in Australia, whereas the ZB sold well in New Zealand and was the top-selling passenger car in March 2018, according to data supplied by the New Zealand Motor Industry Association (MIA).

-Opel and Vauxhall were purchased by Groupe PSA in March 2017.
-Shortly thereafter Group PSA announced that all GM-based Opel and Vauxhall products would eventually be retired in favour of new models developed on Group PSA platforms.
+Opel and Vauxhall were purchased by PSA Group in March 2017.
+Shortly thereafter PSA announced that all GM-based Opel and Vauxhall products would eventually be retired in favour of new models developed on its platforms.
 News of this decision was another cause of damage to consumer confidence in Australia because of the possibility of the ZB Commodore becoming an "instant orphan."
 On 17 October 2018, Holden in Australia halted production on the ZB Commodore due to slow sales and unsold inventory at its dealerships.
 The ZB Commodore continued to be sold in New Zealand during 2019 (from leftover stock.)
 Holden finally announced in December 2019 that the ZB Commodore would be discontinued, and then in February 2020 General Motors made their announcement that they were pulling out of the right-hand-drive market fully and ending the Holden marque.